mjryan253/android-dnsflip/docs/permissions.md

 ---

-## Method 2: ADB (Manual Fallback) 🔧
+## Method 2: ADB (Recommended) 🔧

-If you prefer not to use Shizuku or it's not available on your device, you can grant permissions manually using ADB (Android Debug Bridge).
+Since Shizuku cannot grant the required permission, ADB (Android Debug Bridge) is the recommended method for granting the `WRITE_SECURE_SETTINGS` permission.

 ### Prerequisites
 - A computer with ADB installed